clhenrick/portfolio/_drafts/mpg-ranch-habitat-restoration-map.md

 of web application technical problems including the integration of:

 - Shapefile of 60+ management unit polygons with corresponding environmental attribute data
-- High resolution (10cm) aerial imagery
+- High resolution (10cm) aerial imagery of the ranch
 - Raster GIS data representing [NDVI](#) and [solar insolation](#)
 - Qualitative data about actions, management, plans, and research
 - Professional quality photography of the ranch's management units and management actions